SalithaUCSC/bmi-generator/README.md

 # bmi-generator
-## This package is realted to BMI functionalities.
+### This package is related to BMI functionalities.

 ## Functionalities